tomasmcguinness/shelly-detached-mode-python-ha-watchdog/README.md

 I call this the `Shelly Failsafe`.

-> [!NOTE]
+> [!TIP]
-> This failsafe is only for Shelly1 Gen1 relays as they don't support their own scripts.
+> This failsafe is intended for use with Gen1 Shelly1 relays as they don't support their own scripts, but it will work with any and all Shelly 1 devices.

 > [!NOTE]
 > The scripts assume the Shelly HTTP API has no authentication required.